-Balancing the Cash Register
+Balancing the Cash Drawer

 Even with today's modern POS systems, you still need a procedure to account for the store's cash.
 These internal controls are necessary to prevent mishandling money and to safeguard assets against loss.
 Not only do strong internal controls promote operational efficiency, they also ensure reliable accounting records.
-One of the most common causes of shrinkage or loss in your store is through the mishandling of the cash.
+One of the most common causes of shrinkage or loss in your store is through the mishandling of cash.
 When investigated, the most common cause of the theft is the lack of a proper procedure or controls.

 The process of counting the money, reconciling the receipts and balancing the cash drawer creates an accountability of the day's transactions.
 This cash management system can be created at the same time store policies are established.
 Many of today's POS (point of sale) systems have step by step instructions for closing (also known as balancing) the cash drawer to guide the employee.